 We used a systematic literature review of mathematical models of horizontal gene transfer (HGT) to determine our current understanding of the dynamics of HGT of AMR.
-The first main observation from our results is that the majority of studies assessed only focus on HGT by conjugation (24 out of 26).
-The likely reason for this is the simplicity in conjugation dynamics.
-Effectively, these are equivalent to the mass-action dynamics of an infection transmitted upon contact, such as influenza, where established modelling exists [24].
+The first main observation from our results is that the majority of studies assessed only focus on HGT by conjugation (40 out of 43).
+The likely reason for this is the simplicity of conjugation dynamics.
+Effectively, these are comparable to infections transmitted upon contact, such as influenza, where established modelling exists using mass-action dynamics [24].
 Consequently, modelling conjugation does not require much complexity to be added to these models.
-However, we know that transformation and transduction also heavily contribute to HGT [7] and the lack of studies on transduction and transformation is worrying [7,14].
-These mechanisms fundamentally differ in their biology, making it essential to study each of them in their own modelling framework; it is unknown whether models of conjugation could be directly applied to transformation and transduction.
-[72][70,71][6]
+However, we know that transformation and transduction also contribute to HGT [7,14] and the lack of studies on these mechanisms is worrying.

+Conjugation, transformation and transduction fundamentally differ in their biology, making it essential to study each of them in their own modelling framework; it is unknown whether models of conjugation could be directly applied to transformation and transduction.
+When looking at the studies which attempted to model these two processes, we first see that the one which focused on transduction [72] attempted to place it in a complex setting, with the phage able to undergo both lytic and lysogenic cycle, and the possibility for some bacteria to be resistant to phage infection.
+Transduction is represented as a multi-step process in this model, as opposed to relying on a single rate.
+The phage must first successfully infect a bacterium, then pick up a resistance gene, before successfully transferring this gene to a different bacterium.
+While this model attempts to accurately represent most of the biological complexity of transduction, it requires many assumptions regarding parameter values.
+This raises the question of whether this complexity is required, at the cost of many assumptions, or if the process could be simplified and modelled using fewer parameters, which could be estimated from experimental data.
+As for the two studies on transformation [70,71], they applied similar mass-action dynamics to this process as what can be seen in models of conjugation.
+However, this approach assumes that the number of resistance genes available in the environment is equivalent to the number of bacteria carrying these genes.
+This is questionable, as we would only expect these genes to be available in the environment after the bacteria die and release their genetic material; while it is possible for bacteria to actively release their genetic material while still alive, the extent of this phenomenon is unclear [6].
+Further exploration of this assumption, and perhaps redesigns of model structures for transformation should be considered.

 E. coli is the most commonly studied model organism for bacteria in general [73].
-Its rapid growth and consistent behaviour in in-vitro settings make it perfect for experimental work, including transfer studies, therefore its overwhelming presence as the organism of choice for studies modelling HGT of AMR genes is not a surprise.
+Its rapid growth and consistent behaviour in in-vitro settings make it amenable to experimental work, including transfer studies, therefore its overwhelming presence as the organism of choice for studies modelling HGT of AMR genes is not a surprise.
 However, HGT is known to occur with varying rates in multiple bacterial species, consequently it is unlikely that the rates of transfer estimated by looking at E. coli are equally applicable to other bacterial species [7].
-In addition, HGT of AMR is also a process that can also occur between bacterial species [9,11], while most models here exclusively focused on E. coli alone.
+In addition, HGT of AMR is a process that can also occur between bacterial species [9,11], while most models here exclusively focused on E. coli alone.
 Some resistances in bacterial species are in fact thought to have been originally acquired following a gene transfer event with another species, such as the mecA resistance gene in Staphylococcus aureus acquired from S. fleurettii [74].